Lissadell House and Gardens, Sligo, Ireland

 LISSADELL HOUSE AND GARDENS

-For this ticket price you can spend the whole day at Lissadell, from 10.30 - 6; you can visit, at your leisure, the Exhibition Galleries (Yeats, Markievicz, WW 1 centenary & the Riding Arena); wander through the Alpine & Kitchen Gardens, take a guided house tour and enjoy the woodland walks.
+For this ticket price you can spend the whole day at Lissadell, from 10.30 - 6; you can view, at your own pace, the Exhibition Galleries (Yeats, Markievicz, WW 1 centenary & the Riding Arena); wander through the Alpine Garden & Kitchen Garden (under restoration), take a guided house tour and enjoy the woodland walks.
 All for your ticket price.
 See the Kathy Sheridan visit video by Bryan O'Brien below.
 Click on DIRECTIONS above for travel information.
 Click on VISITOR INFO for details of house tours, exhibitions, gardens and our tea rooms, and also for Season/Weekend/Family tickets.
 There is no wheelchair access to the House, or to the upstairs galleries in the Coach House & Riding Arena.
 This is a country estate, so be sure to wear comfortable outdoor walking shoes.

 "That old grey mansion": W. B. Yeats